maddox/dasher/README.md

 address, a url, an http method, and optionally a content body and headers.

 When Dasher starts, it will listen for your button being pressed.
-Once it sees it, it will then make the HTTP request that you defined for it in your config.
+Once it sees it, it will then make the HTTP request (or send the magic packet) that you defined for it in your config.

 ## Configuration